iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Vector Calculus/Line Integral.md

 >  $$\int_{a}^b \vec{F}\cdot d\vec{r} = \int_{a}^bF_1dx + F_2dy + F_3dz
 > $$

-And notice that in this rerpesentation, the parameter $t$ is gone.
+And notice that in this representation, the parameter $t$ is gone.

 ### Parametrization